 St Rémy’s Wednesday morning market stretches from the church through the streets of the old town, past the Hôtel de Ville to Boulevard Victor Hugo on the opposite side.
 There are countless stalls selling everything from olives to tablecloths.
 The boutiques in St Rémy leverage market day to showcase their wares.
 Here, are Keith Van Sickle’s recommendations on how to visit the market, and where to find parking.

 Since you are already in St Rémy, this is an excellent opportunity to walk in the footsteps of Vincent Van Gogh.
 The painter lived at the St Paul de Mausole mental hospital from 1889 to 1890.
 During that time, Van Gogh painted some of his most famous canvases.
 Start at Musée Estrine.
 The onetime private house, constructed in 1749, is now a museum.
 Visit the museum’s interpretative centre and make sure to watch the film on Vincent Van Gogh.
 St Paul de Mausole is a short walk from the old town.
 The Tourist Office (Place Jean Jaurès) is along the route.
 Here you can pick up a map and even rent the audio guide on St Rèmy’s history.
-Along the way to St Paul de Mausole, there are information panels with images Vincent Van Gogh’s works along with explanations on each piece.
+Along the way to St Paul de Mausole, there are information panels with images of Vincent Van Gogh’s works along with explanations of each piece.

 After your visit to St Paul de Mausole, it’s time to assess your group’s energy level.